Join 157,912 friendly subscribers getting Sunday Snippets every week

 When starting a YouTube channel, it’s easy to think you need a ton of fancy gear and a super expensive camera before you start filming.

 But, in reality, this isn’t necessary.
-If you’re on a budget or just want to trial out YouTube for a bit, all you really need to get started is the camera on your phone.
-This gives you pretty decent video/audio quality and is more than enough to build an audience.
+If you’re on a budget or just want to trial out YouTube for a bit, all you need to get started is your phone.
+This gives you pretty decent video/audio quality.
+It’s more than enough to build an audience.
 But there are still a few important things you need to keep in mind if you’re looking to create the best possible videos.

 You don’t really get the best video quality with the default camera app on your phone.
 It’s usually not possible to control all the possible settings.